technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

     OneDrive) to get it in your Most Recently Used (MRU) file list.

 ### Task 2: Access Copilot and Start a Conversation
+1. If you have a Microsoft 365 tab open in your Microsoft Edge browser, then select it now; otherwise, open a new tab and enter the following URL: +++https://www.office.com+++ to go to the **Microsoft 365** home page.

+2. On the **Microsoft 365** navigation pane, select **Teams** to open it.

+3. Open Copilot in **Teams** and select Copilot.
+Begin a chat with **Copilot** by entering the following prompt.
+    ++Create a summary of the key VPN needs for Trey Research, focusing on secure remote access and compliance with industry standards.++